 What do I need to do to prepare for surgery?

 Our staff will help to set up the surgery through your insurance company and will instruct you on any paperwork that may be necessary.
 If you are over the age of 50, or have significant health conditions you may require an EKG and chest x-ray.
 You may also need to see your internist or family doctor to obtain a Letter of Medical Clearance.
 The day before the surgery, a member to the hospital or surgery center will contact you about what time to arrive for surgery.
 You may not eat or drink anything after midnight before your surgery.

 Can I continue to take my medications?

-You may continue to take your anti-inflammatory medication prior to the surgery.
+Following the proper patient guide to meniscus injuries Missouri, you may continue to take your anti-inflammatory medication prior to the surgery.
 Continue to take any other prescribed medications, such as blood pressure pills up until the day of surgery.
 You may also take these medications the morning of surgery with a sip of water.